washedfs/wapmux/README.md

 pip install -r requirements.txt
 ```

 You'll need Python installed, duh.
-You'll also need the binaries for FFmpeg, eac3to, mkvmerge and libFLAC, as well as Aegisub installed on your device.
+You'll also need the binaries for FFmpeg, eac3to, mkvmerge and libFLAC, as well as Aegisub installed on your system.
 The [muxtools documentation](https://muxtools.vodes.pw/guide/external-dependencies/) should have the links to all of these.
 Any Python dependencies should be installed with `requirements.txt`.

 ## Usage

-First, setup `config.ini`.
+First, set up `config.ini`.
 If you don't know how, [read this please](https://muxtools.vodes.pw/muxtools/main/#muxtools.main.Setup).

 After that, `main.py` should be good enough for most basic use cases.
 Just make sure to modify the values in the script for each show/episode.
 To run:
 ```